Can you imagine making less than $500 a month for full-time work and being grateful for it? You would if you lived in the Philippines.

-In this part of the world, this is good pay.
-I’ve seen countless Filipino workers get on the road to financial stability and success at a wage many would consider unethical.
+I’ve seen countless Filipino workers get on the road to financial stability and success at a wage many consider unethical.

 Philippines Cost of Living

-Here’s a comparison of you could expect to pay for various goods and services in the two countries:
+Here’s a comparison of the cost for various goods and services between the US and the Philippines:

-According to this same website referenced above, the average salary in the Philippines is $324.06 compared with $3,047 in the United States.
+According to the website referenced above, the average salary in the Philippines is $441.52 compared with $5,669.77 in the United States.

-Looking at the numbers, do you still think I’m selling Filipinos short by paying them comparatively low salaries to those in the United States?
-Not even close.
+Looking at the numbers, do you still think I’m selling Filipinos short by paying comparatively low salaries to those in the United States?

-When you can offer Filipinos full-time work at an above-average salary, they can have a positive long-term outlook and peace of mind.
-As of June 2017, the U.S. unemployment rate was 4.4 percent; as of July 2017 it was 5.7 percent in the Philippines.
+When you can offer Filipinos full-time work at an above-average salary, they have a positive long-term outlook and peace of mind.
+As of December 2021, the U.S. unemployment rate was 3.9 percent; as of October 2021 it was 7.4 percent in the Philippines.

 Outsourcing in Action

-This notion that outsourcing to the Philippines improves lives isn’t just talk.
+This notion that outsourcing to the Philippines improves lives isn’t all talk.
 I’ve seen it firsthand.

 Another Filipino VA named Nino loves the flexibility working from home at a good wage allows him.
 “I love my job,” he said.
 “I work at home; I spend all the time with my love ones—24/7.
 We eat together—breakfast, lunch, and dinner.
 If someone needed your help, you’re there to support.
 In short and simple, you’re free.”

-That’s when an American entrepreneur, looking to hire Filipino virtual assistants, found Gabby’s profile on onlinejobs.ph.
-Gabby was hired as a content writer, where should could remain in the comforts of her own home, all while making enough money to support her baby.
+An American entrepreneur looking to hire Filipino virtual assistants found Gabby’s profile on Onlinejobs.ph.
+Gabby was hired as a content writer, where she could remain in the comforts of her own home, all while making enough money to support her baby.
 “The work was regular, and the salary was great,” she said.
 “I’d get paid every week.
 It was just what we needed!”